vikaschenny/robotframeworktools/ristopy/README.rst

 Names of test rounds that are shown on the x-axis are, by default, obtained from the paths to input files.
-Alternatively, names can be obtained from the metadata of the top-level test suite (for more information, see Robot Framework's :opt:`--metadata` option).
+Alternatively, names can be obtained from the metadata of the top-level test suite (for more information, see Robot Framework's *--metadata* option).

-Graphs are saved to a file specified with the :opt:`--output` option, and the output format is determined by the file extension.
+Graphs are saved to a file specified with the *--output* option, and the output format is determined by the file extension.
 The supported formats depend on the installed Matplotlib back-ends, but at least PNG ought to be always available.
 If the output file is omitted,